+India accounts for 33 percent of the global population without access to safe water and adequate sanitation.
 Good sanitation is indispensable for reducing many diseases and improving overall public health.
-There are also important economic consequences – the World Bank’s Water and Sanitation Program estimates that developing countries lose between one and seven percent of GDP annually due to poor sanitation.
-But improvements and investments in sanitation haven’t kept up with need in urban or rural areas.
-Experts in this field are still working to understand what mix of informational campaigns, credits and sanitation infrastructure can work to improve demand and usage.
-This evaluation will improve our understanding of what works by looking at the effect of combining better access to health insurance with informational campaigns and credit for constructing improved sanitation facilities.
-Researchers will also be building evidence on the links and interactions between safe sanitation and the availability of health insurance.
+There are also important economic consequences for not having it – the World Bank’s Water and Sanitation Program estimates that developing countries lose between one and seven percent of GDP annually due to poor sanitation.
+But encouraging take up of new sanitation methods and attention to hygiene isn’t always easy.
+It could be that households don’t understand the need, or they don’t have the money to make the investment.
+Experts are still working to understand what the barriers are to take up for improved sanitation, and they’re testing what mix of informational campaigns, credits and sanitation infrastructure might work to improve demand and usage.
+This evaluation will improve our understanding of the possible obstacles by looking at the effect of offering households microfinance loans for sanitation improvement, and the effect of combining this with an awareness campaign.

 |India is home to 594 million people defecating in the open; over 50 per cent of the population.
 (Unicef)|

-Research area: Early Childhood Nutrition, Development, and Health|
+|Research area:||Early Childhood Nutrition, Development, and Health|

-Researchers: Orazio Attanasio, University College London; Manish Kumar, World Bank; Sonali Andrea David, World Bank; Britta Augsburg, Institute of Fiscal Studies, University College London; Bansi Malde, Institute of Fiscal Studies, University College London
+|Researchers:||Orazio Attanasio, University College London; Britta Augsburg, Institute of Fiscal Studies, University College London; Bet Caeyers, Institute for Fiscal Studies, London; Sara Giunti, Institute for Fiscal Studies, London; Bansi Malde, Institute for Fiscal Studies, London|

-Partners: Grameen Financial Services India; SAS Poorna Arogya Health Care Pvt.
-Ltd., Mysore; University College London; EDePo at the Institute for Fiscal Studies; FINISH (Financial Inclusion Improves Sanitation and Health) Society; YASHDA, Pune, India|
+|Partners:||Grameen Financial Services India; University College London; EDePo at the Institute for Fiscal Studies; FINISH (Financial Inclusion Improves Sanitation and Health) Society; YASHDA, Pune, India|